MicroEJ/docs/Tutorials/tutorialImproveCodeQuality.rst

 The ``hashCode()`` method is written that way:

 - Choose a prime number.
-- Create a result variable, whatever the value (usually the prime number).
+- Create a result local, whatever the value (usually the prime number).
 - For each field, multiply the previous result with the prime plus the hash code of the field and store it as the result.
 - Return the result.